The Transformative Power of Backbends in Yoga

 How to do it:

-Come to kneeling, knees hip-width
+Come to kneeling, knees hip-width apart.

-Option to bring hands to heels if comfortable
+Option to bring hands to heels if comfortable.

-Benefits: Deep heart opener, stretches hip flexors and abdomen
+Benefits: Deep heart opener, stretches hip flexors and abdomen.

-Chakra: Heart (Anahata) – love, compassion, emotional release
+Chakra: Heart (Anahata) – love, compassion, emotional release.

 3. Setu Bandhasana – Bridge Pose